-- a repair, replacement or refund;
+- A repair, replacement or refund;

-- cancel the service;
+- Cancel the service;

-- compensation for damages and loss.
+- Compensation for damages and loss.

 What do they cover?

-What does it NOT cover?
+What does it not cover?

-You changed your mind
+If you’ve changed your mind

-You ignored advice/instructions from the business
+If you’ve ignored advice/instructions from the seller

 You were ambiguous with what you were wanting when buying the product